cdvetal/fast-denser3/readme.md

 ### Configuration File Parameters

 The configuration file is formated in JSON.
-An example can be found [here](https://github.com/fillassuncao/fast-denser3/blob/master/example/config.json).
+An example can be found [here](https://github.com/fillassuncao/fast-denser3/blob/master/example/config.json) (increase epochs from 3 to 1000 to start seeing realistic results).
 A description of the parameters contained in the configuration file is below.

 |      Parameter Name     |                                                       Description     |
 |:-------------------:|:----------------------------------------------------------------------------------------------------------------------:|